An Electric Fence for Slugs 'n Snails

 Spiked barriers: They climbed right over them.

 Nematodes: These little worm-like parasites eat slugs from the inside.
-You have to pour them over your soil every 6 weeks: both in the planters and outside.
+You have to pour them over your soil every 6 weeks: both in the beds and outside.
 That's a lot of effort, and the costs add up.

 Organic slug pellets: they help a little, but the slugs still ate my plants even when there was still plenty of pellets on the menu.